pokemon-speedrunning/speedrun-routes/docs/gen-1/red-blue/main-glitchless/intermediate-route/README.md

 	* If you get sand attacked swap to bird and let it faint.
 * Rat:
   - HP < 7 : Potion
-  - HP = 7-22 : MP	(if only 1 MP is left, use thrash instead)
+  - HP = 7-22 : MP
+  > (use Thrash if only 1 MP is left)
   - HP = 23+ : HA + PS or BBx2
 * Kadabra:
-  - HP < 7 : HA Kadabra & Potion turn 1 on Ivysaur, then thrash
+  - HP < 7 : HA Kadabra & Potion turn 1 on Ivysaur, then thrash Ivy
   - HP = 7+ : Thrash Kadabra

-If you have 2-4 HP and IT, Fight the Gentleman in [this room here](https://gunnermaniac.com/pokeworld?map=96#21/11) with thrash then pickup the rare candy
+  + If you have 2-4 HP and IT, Fight the Gentleman in [this room here](https://gunnermaniac.com/pokeworld?map=96#21/11) with thrash then pickup the rare candy
-If you have 5-8 HP and IT, fight the Gentleman and pickup the candy if on good pace.
+  + If you have 5-8 HP and IT, fight the Gentleman and pickup the candy if on good pace.

 Vermillion Mart:
 - Sell TM34 and Nugget